-VA published a NEPA scoping notice in the Tacoma News Tribune on June 27th and 28th, 2021, and mailed stakeholder scoping notification letters.
+VA published a NEPA scoping notice in the Tacoma News Tribune on June 27 and 28, 2021, and mailed stakeholder scoping notification letters.
 VA did not receive any substantive scoping comments.

-VA has made this Draft EA available for public review.
-VA published a notice of availability of the Draft EA in the Tacoma News Tribune, posted the notice of availability and the Draft EA to the VA Office of Construction & Facilities Management website (www.cfm.va.gov/environmental/index.asp), and notified stakeholders via email.
-VA will summarize and address the comments on this Draft EA in the Final EA.
+VA made the Draft EA available for public review by publishing a notice of availability of the Draft EA in the Tacoma News Tribune on October 31, 2021, and November 1, 2021, posting the notice of availability and the Draft EA to the VA Office of Construction & Facilities Management website (www.cfm.va.gov/environmental/index.asp), and notifying stakeholders via email on November 1, 2021.
+The 30-day public review period ended December 1, 2021.